Gbhavya123/SafeChat/README.md

 This repository contains an evolving prototype developed as part of a hackathon.
 Core architecture and model pipelines are Demonstrated.

-BiLSTM & RoBERTa_base model is implemented,trained and tested on small dataset. fully trained Model demonstration at the end of the project, respective results are updated on the repository.
+BiLSTM & RoBERTa_base model is implemented, trained and tested on a demo (small) dataset, respective results are updated on the repository fully trained Model demonstration at the end of the project.

-remaining components will be finalized before the live prototype demonstration.
+Remaining components will be finalized before the live prototype demonstration.

 ---